sc-idevops/twitchwiki/whiskeyding0.md

 ## In-Jokes
 - Whiskey uses extensive emotes from these sources, several of which are in-jokes for the stream.
 - Whiskey often tells views the rules of the stream, things he encourages chat not to do but they inevitably disobey. the rules are:
--- Don't use the "V word" in chat! (vore)
+  1. Don't use the "V word" in chat! (vore)
--- No KEKW-ing in the chat!
+  2. No KEKW-ing in the chat!
+  3. No "Smiles" in the chat! (referencing an emote)
+  4. Do *NOT* call Whiskey Cute! ...he's handsome.
+- Whiskey often featured a person from chat on a throne during his stream.
+The person was selected by a poll at the start of the stream, the person who added on the most channel points to their vote.
+They would be made VIP in the channel for the month and featured on the throne for the rest of the stream.
+  - Every stream whiskey will mess up on switching scenes to just chatting and instead plays the ALL HAIL sequence.

 ## Notable Games & Preferred Genres
 Loves to play horror games